OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/datastore-ref/CO-HydroBase/CO-HydroBase.md

 	+ current CDSS version of TSTool
 	+ does not include HydroBase snapshot - see below to download snapshots
 * [HydroBase snapshots](https://dnrftp.state.co.us/DWR/Modeling/HydroBase/)
-	+ it is recommended download and save to ?
 	+ run the HydroBase Database Manager to attach the downloaded database
 	+ a recent snapshot should typically be used since it contains the most up to date data
 	+ older versions are useful for software testing